Dystopia Chapter 5: I Did the Unthinkable

 “She’s coming with me,” he demanded.

-He shifted his body; his hand moved ever so slightly.
+He shifted his body; his hand twitched ever so slightly.
 I reacted.
-Raising his arm, he shot first, but in his condition missed as the bullet hit the roof several feet in front of me.
-Engaged, I took a second to aim center mass, fired, hit my target, still focusing, a second later shot again.
-The slugs spun him back as he collapsed, crashing to the rooftop.
-Now I know the answer.
+Raising his arm, he shot first, but in his condition missed, as the bullet hit the roof several feet in front of me.
+Spectators scattered.
+Committed, I took a second to aim center mass, fired, hit my target, a sound I will never forget, still focusing, a second later shot again.
+The slugs spun him back as he collapsed, crashing onto the rooftop.
 Would I pull the trigger knowing I would take a person’s life?
 Undeniably.
+Now I know the answer.

-Emily pressed on the ground against the wall, wide-eyed, speechless, screams.
+Emily on the ground pressed against the wall, wide-eyed, speechless, screaming.
 “You killed him.”

-Emily, like every member of this tribe, is now on her own.
+Emily, like every member of this tribe, was now on her own.
 I heard her voice.
 The only thing I said was, “Leave.”

 The “mortician” and his team, always on notice, with too much to do, arrived to remove the body as everyone else moved on.
 Another day.
 Whispering.

 My memories, compartmentalized as always.
 A skill I have perfected over the years… feelings stuffed away.
-I tried to find my daughters… those that attacked my wife, to no avail.
+I tried to find my daughters, and those that attacked my wife — to no avail.

 In the morning, this tale would travel and inflate, as they always do.
 It’s always about the stories.